The Formation of Electron-capture Supernovae: A Review: The binary channel

-Fig. 5 represents the evolutionary track of the central density and temperature for NS+He star systems with different initial He star masses.
-For the initial He star mass of $M_{\rm He}^{\rm i} = 2.67\,M_\odot$ (see the orange dash-dotted line), the He star companion develops an ONe core of $\sim1.385\,M_\odot$ following the carbon-burning stage, in which the ONe core is surrounded by a He layer of about $0.1\,M_\odot$.
-Subsequently, Ne is ignited off-centre at a mass coordinate of $\sim0.8\,M_\odot$ due to a temperature inversion caused by neutrino emission in the core (i.e., a Ne-shell flash).
+Fig. 6 represents the evolutionary track of the central density and temperature for NS+He star systems with different initial He star masses, in which different results are shown in this figure.
+For the case with $M_{\rm He}^{\rm i} = 2.67\,M_\odot$ (see the orange dash-dotted line), the He companion star will form an EC-SN (see \citealt{Guo2024MNRAS.530.4461G}).
+At the beginning, the He star companion develops an ONe core of $\sim1.385\,M_\odot$ following the carbon-burning stage, in which the ONe core is surrounded by a He-shell ($\sim0.1\,M_\odot$).
+Subsequently, Ne is ignited off-center at a mass coordinate of $\sim0.8\,M_\odot$ due to a temperature inversion caused by neutrino emission in its core (i.e., a Ne-shell flash).
 The central density and temperature increase after each Ne-shell flash is quenched (see \citealt{2013ApJ...772..150J}).
 After several such flashes, the central density rises to $\rm log_{10}(\rho_c/g\,cm^{-3})\sim9.1$, initiating Urca processes.
 These reactions reduce the central temperature and accelerate the contraction of the metal core, thereby further increasing the central density.
-As the central density gradually increases, electron-captures on $^{24}\rm Mg$ and $^{20}\rm Ne$ occur at $\rm log_{10}(\rho_c/g\,cm^{-3})\sim9.6$ and $\rm log_{10}(\rho_c/g\,cm^{-3})\sim9.9$, respectively.
+As the central density gradually increases, electron-captures on $^{24}\rm Mg$ and $^{20}\rm Ne$ occur at $\rm log_{10}(\rho_c/g\,cm^{-3})\sim9.6$ and $\sim9.9$, respectively.
 Meanwhile, a thick Si-rich mantle is formed as a result of the Ne-shell flashes.
 At this stage, the remaining He envelope has a final mass of only $\sim8.2\times10^{-4}\,M_\odot$, and thus He lines are not expected to be visible in the post-explosion spectra (see \citealt{2012MNRAS.422...70H}).